-The Test Environments tab allows you to enter the test environments against which you would like to start designing your test model and test cases.
+The Test Environments tab allows you to manage the test environments against which you would like to start designing your software model and test cases.
 In principal these environments should match to the ones configured in the TestResults.io portal.
 All images required for your tests will also be taken on the selected environment.

-Depending on the type of software you are planning to automate, you will require a different test environment.
+Depending on the type of software you are planning to automate, you will require different test environments.
 The test environment will contain the Subject Under Test (SUT).
 Below are a few possible configurations for Test Environments.

 The target test env. requires a VNC server installed on it.

 The target test env. needs to have the Remote Desktop Protocol enabled.

 The Android device must have the Developer Options and USB debugging option enabled.

 Contact us for details on how to setup access to iOS.

 To add a new Test Environment follow the steps below

 Select the Add VNC buttonor any of the other available protocols from the split button in the taskbar of the test environments tool window.